This important Updating the app mainly concerns the cartographic rendering of the user interface.

 Connecting USB/Bluetooth GPS with Mac M1 [Update-2]

-The arrival of Macs with Apple M1 processors and macOS systems 11 "Big Sur" and macOS 12 "Monterey" had caused disappointments among GPS users connected via USB and/or Bluetooth for their navigation applications..
+The arrival of Macs with Apple M1 processors and macOS systems 11 “Big Sur” and macOS 12 “Monterey” caused disappointment among GPS users connected via USB and/or Bluetooth for their navigation applications.

 Weather4D with Mac M1

-We've been talking about it since 2020 in the Facebook group of Weather4D users, the messaging app Weather4D Routing & Navigation (¹) now works on ARM-based Mac : Mac M1 and later, from the system macOS 11.x ("Big Sur" and following).
-All you need to do is connect the Mac to a GPS receiver or a NMEA gateway via Wi-Fi to receive the position and navigation data from the instruments..
+We've been talking about it since 2020 in the Facebook group of Weather4D users, the messaging app Weather4D Routing & Navigation (¹) now works on Mac with ARM processors : Mac M1 and later, from the system macOS 11.x (“Big Sur” et seq.).
+Simply connect the Mac to a GPS receiver or NMEA gateway via Wi-Fi to receive the position and navigation data of the instruments.
 Read more …

 MacENC is back

-MacENCx64 is now the name of the MacENC application which has just been released by its new developer NavStation.
+MacENCx64 is now the name of the MacENC application which has just been published by its new developer NavStation.

-MacENC has been fully adapted and recompiled in 64 bits for recent MacOS systems and new processors, which explains the new denomination.
+MacENC has been completely adapted and recompiled into 64 bits for recent MacOS systems and new processors, which explains the new name.
 I continue to ensure the French translation.
-But beware : to date the Navionics cartography is no longer available.
-So there is no charting yet for the coasts of Europe, except ENC S-57 and S-63 available by Chartworld (see page Digital charting).
+But be careful : to date Navionics cartography is no longer available.
+So there is no charting yet for the coasts of Europe, except ENC S-57 and S-63 available from Chartworld (see the page Digital charting).
 Read more …

 Connect Miniplex-2USB with GPSNavX/MacENC